vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/time-triggered-pipelines/02-multiple-time-triggers/README.md

-# A pipeline with multiple trigger resources
+# A CI pipeline with multiple time trigger resources

 As an enhancement to the previous [sample with a single time trigger](../01-single-time-trigger), this pipeline example implements _two_ [time resource triggers](https://github.com/concourse/time-resource) and the ability to manually kick it off outside of the time resources schedules.